 So, if you want to encourage Intrapreneurship in your organization, start by changing your mindset.
 Embrace risk and failure.
 Encourage collaboration.
 Create a flexible long-term environment that supports innovation.
 And never stop learning and growing.
 It will create internal knowledge that will be passed on to your organization.

-Intrapreneurship is key to innovation in large corporations.
-If you’re looking for a way to jumpstart your company’s creativity, consider giving your employees the opportunity to be an intrapreneur.
-At Inverse, we believe in the power of intrapreneurship, and we see it drive success time and time again.
+Intrapreneurship is fundamental to innovation in large corporations.
+If you are looking for a way to boost your company's creativity, consider giving your employees the opportunity to be intrapreneurs, so they can identify opportunities for innovation and then take charge to make it happen.